 You have to gradually increase the distances of your rides and slowly get to the point when you can make your big century ride.
 Before the ride, you can try a few times 50% or 75% of the planned distance.
 If you are OK with that most probably you are ready for the long distance ride.

 3.Use GPS Bike Computer With Heart-rate Monitor

-At first, I was not very sure how this thing could help me in my rides but only after my first long distance bike ride, I realized that it’s a great tool.
+At first, I was not very sure how this thing could help me on my rides but only after my first long-distance bike ride, I realized that it’s a great tool.
 Looking at the stats on the go can be very motivating and rewarding.

 Typically I check time, distance, speed, average speed and heart rate zones.
 With all this information I can cycle smarter and be more motivated.
 If your cycling computer can connect to Strava and Strava segments live you will be even more motivated and competitive.

 Checking your heart rate zone in the big climbs and staying into the right zone is crucial.
 You can always buy a good dedicated GPS bike computer with a heart rate monitor and become a better cyclist.
 Of course, there is also an option to use a sports watch with cycling mode.
 Our top recommendations could be seen HERE,

 Maintaining a cadence of around 90 RPM is crucial for your long distance rides.
 In these zones, you give your muscles and aerobic system a break.
 It is scientifically proven that 90 RPM is the most efficient cadence speed.
 You should consider this in your cycling.
 If you don’t have a cadence sensor on your bike finding the right cadence speed is a little bit tricky.